Dr. Muriel Moser-Gerber

-Ich bin Mitherausgeberin eines Sammelbandes zu Erinnerungsstrategien im römischen Griechenland Strategies of Remembering in Greece Under Rome (100 BC - 100 AD), der 2017 in der Reihe der Publications of the NIA veröffentlich worden ist.
+Ich bin Mitherausgeberin eines Sammelbandes zu Erinnerungsstrategien im römischen Griechenland "Strategies of Remembering in Greece Under Rome (100 BC - 100 AD)", der 2017 in der Reihe der Publications of the NIA veröffentlicht worden ist.
 Darin ist mein Aufsatz zu wiederverwendeten Ehrenstatuen auf der Akropolis in Athen erschienen.
 Der Band ist online einsehbar.
+In anderen Aufsätze betrachte ich die Statuen als Teil der römischen Erinnerungskultur und hinterfrage die Nützlichkeit des Konzepts der Resilienz für die Erforschung des römischen Griechenlands.
 Meine Buchbesprechungen zu relevanten Themen sind in meinem Literaturverzeichnis angeführt.

 > Spätantike

-> Allgemein:
+> Allgemein

-- Herrscherliche Sprechakte und Sound History
+- Sprechakte und Macht

 - Griechische und römische Epigraphik